turnimator/ps2pi/README.md

 For an example, see the file messy.cpp

 ### The clean way

     Register all your functions as actions
     LOOP
         Read PS2 Controller and ispatch actions
     END

 For an example, see the file clean.cpp

+## setXAction(xaction, user_data)
+Register a function void xaction(int pressure, void *user_data) to be called when the X button is pressed.
+The pointer user_data can point to anything.

 ## TODO